shpml/fundamentals/03_chapter/10_cheatsheet.md

 #### Why Separate HTML from CSS?

 Separating HTML from CSS offers you greater scalability and versatility.
 If you separate how your site looks from what your site says, its elements become more flexible.
-You can make a change in one place and have it apply to your whole site, applying any number of different styles to the same content.
+You can make a change in one place and expand it to your whole site, applying any number of different styles to the same content.

 #### CSS Color Treatment